agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

 following four stages:

 Verify the goal
-  First we check that the goal is not already solved.
-This can happen if there are :ref:`unification constraints <implicit-arguments>` determining the value, or if it is of singleton record type and thus solved by :ref:`eta-expansion <eta-expansion>`.

-  Next we check that the goal type has the right shape to be solved by instance resolution.
+  First we check that the goal type has the right shape to be solved by instance resolution.
 It should be of the form ``{Γ} → C vs``, where the target type ``C`` is a variable from the context or the name of a data or record type, and ``{Γ}`` denotes a telescope of implicit arguments.
 If this is not the